Financial wellness tips to help improve your financial future

-After getting a clear picture of how you spend your money each month, it's important to set a budget.
+After getting a clear picture of how you spend your money each month, try to set a budget.
 Keep in mind: Each new financial goal will likely have an impact on your existing ones, which means revisiting old goals and reassessing your overall priorities.
-For instance, major life changes such as the birth of a child, a new job or saving for a new home require you to adjust your spending goals.
+For instance, major life changes such as the birth of a child, a new job or saving for a new home may require you to adjust your spending goals.

 Prepare when buying a home

 Learn about ways to save for a down payment and find out how to obtain financing.
 When you buy a home, it should cost no more than 2 to 2.5 times your household income, and your mortgage should be no more than 80% of the home's value.
 Having a firm grasp on the details of mortgage loans can help you make the best decision.
 Consider using a home buying checklist to help you prepare and avoid the risks of mortgage loan denial.

 With all the other distractions in our daily lives, it can be easy to lose track of your intent to save.
 Try a savings strategy that automatically deposits a portion of your earnings into your retirement and emergency saving accounts so you're not spending time moving money between accounts.